Players (Canadian) Formula Atlantic Series Race

 - March 71BM [10?]
 (Mauro Lanaro): The talented but cash-strapped Ian Coristine (Montréal, Quebec) had run his own March 71BM in 1971, but for 1972 rented an updated car from Ecurie Canada.
 The 71BM, probably Wilson Southam's old car, was updated to side-radiator 722 specification by team mechanic Tom Greatorex.
 Coristine stayed with the team for 1973 but the car was put back to 71BM specification.
 The team almost ran out of money mid-summer, but were rescued by a sponsorship deal with Schweppes.
 The 71BM was then sold to Mauro Lanaro (Montréal, Quebec) and used in Canadian Formula Atlantic in 1974.
 Coristine recalls that this car was destroyed in a transporter fire on its way to a race at Debert, but the exact date of this has yet to be determined.
 Lanaro then bought another 71BM to replace it.

-- March 71BM (Norm Joy): Ken Huband (Ottawa, Ontario) raced a #9/#8 red-and-white March 71BM in Canadian Formula B in 1973, with support from Tangent Travel Ltd. To Norm Joy (Montréal, Quebec) for 1974, but he faied to qualify at the opening race, and then skipped the second round.
+- March 71BM (Norm Joy): Ken Huband (Ottawa, Ontario) raced a #9/#8 red-and-white March 71BM in Canadian Formula B in 1973, with support from Tangent Travel Ltd. When Huband advertised the March, together with his older Brabham BT29, in CMB in September 1973, he said it had five races from new.
+Sold to Norm Joy (Montréal, Quebec) for 1974, but he faied to qualify at the opening race, and then skipped the second round.
 Then to David Westgate (Sainte-Thérèse, Quebec) for the Grand Prix de Trois-Rivières.
 Subsequent history unknown.

 - Chevron B18 [18.71.1] (Paul Wheatley): A new car built for Brian Redman after he wrecked the development B18 while testing in South Africa.
 Fitted with a 1.8-litre Cosworth FVC engine and raced by Redman in two races in South Africa in January 1971.
 This car returned to Bolton and became the works entry in F2 for Chris Craft during the 1971 F2 season.
 It was then sold to Canadian John Powell and rebuilt to Formula B specification.
 Powell raced it in the Brands Hatch Boxing Day meeting at the end of 1971 and then loaned it to Brian Robertson to race in the two Bogotá FB races in February and March 1972.
 Raced by Powell (Ottawa, Ontario) in the Canadian FB series in 1972, Sold to Paul Wheatley (Montréal, Quebec) and raced in the Canadian series in 1973.
 Appeared on a couple of early-1974 entry lists but not seen again.